 The Department of Horticulture is home to a number of successful outreach programs that serve the citizens, public sector, and businesses of the State of Wisconsin.
 These include the Nutrient and Pest Management Program, the Integrated Pest and Crop Management Program, the Crop Diagnostic Training program, the IR-4 program, the Wisconsin Institute for Sustainable Agriculture, the Master Gardener Program, and the Allen Centennial Gardens.
 In addition to these activities, faculty and staff are active in field days, Extension programs, courses, seminars, and webinars, and author newsletters and other media that are distributed statewide.

-Bamberg, Colquhoun, Goldman (chair), Havey, Jiang, Krysan, Nienhuis, Palta, Patterson, Simon, Spooner, Yandell
+Bamberg, Colquhoun, Goldman (chair), Havey, Jansky, Krysan, Nienhuis, Palta, Patterson, Simon, Spooner, Yandell

 Atucha, Dawson, Endelman, Wang